slaboure/DXFAutoJoin/README.md

-This tool processes DXF files output by CAD tools (such as OnShape) so that Design tools (such as Affinity Designer 2) have drawings pre-assembled - as much as it can.
+This tool processes DXF files output by CAD tools (such as OnShape) so that design tools (à la Affinity Designer 2) have drawings pre-assembled as much as possible, in order to simplify the laser-cutting preparation process.

 # The Problem
 When exporting DXF files from CAD tools à la OnShape to prepare them for a laser cutting device, the DXF file consists of individual lines, arcs, and circles having no association.
 Yet, laser-cutting drivers typically require shapes to be bound for smooth cutting.
 This requires the operator to open the DXF file in a design tool (such as Affinity Designer 2), and carefully select lines and arcs that form one individual shape.
 That process is tedious and error-prone: different parts are typically very closely positioned, and they might contain inside elements (holes, gaps, etc.) that must NOT be joined with the external shape.